Free tool

 Username-based public inboxes

-Disposable inboxes solve one problem (hiding your real address from the sender) but introduce three new ones: the inbox expires, the address gets rejected by signup forms, and you lose access to the account if you ever come back.
-Permanent email aliases give you the same hide-my-address benefit without any of those costs.
+Disposable inboxes expire, get rejected by signup forms, and lock you out if you ever come back.
+Permanent email aliases give you the same hide-my-address benefit without any of those costs — one address per sender, all forwarding to your real inbox.

 Frequently asked questions

-We maintain a deduplicated set of about 72,000 domains pulled from two community blocklists: disposable/disposable-email-domains (~60k) and disposable-email-domains/disposable-email-domains (~5k curated).
-When you submit an address, we extract the domain part, lowercase it, and check it against the set.
+We maintain a deduplicated set of ~74,000 domains pulled from two community blocklists, augmented with patterns we've observed in EmailAlias.io abuse logs.
+When you submit an address, we extract the domain, lowercase it, and check it against the set.
 The lookup is O(1) — instant.
 We don't store the address itself.

 Do you store the email I paste into the tool?